 Taking the Fast Track to a Great Salary

-If you've always had a thing for cars, maybe it's time to move from driving them to designing them.
+If you have always enjoyed cars, maybe it is time to move from driving to designing them.
 Car designers, also called automotive designers or automotive engineers, plan the look of the cars of the future on sketch pads and computers.
 It's a cool job, and your kids will be thrilled to brag that their mom designs cars.
-The median wage is a solid $84,190 a year.
+The median wage is a solid $90,160 a year.

 Automotive designers think up and sketch out new designs for vehicles, usually cars.
 Using both hand sketching and computer-aided design programs, they develop concepts for the way a new car should look as well as how it should function and perform.
 In short, those in this career make sure your ride looks good, feels good, is fuel efficient and keeps you safe.